Timezones and Unix Timestamps: Practical Rules for Developers

 - When a positive leap second occurs, the Unix timestamp either repeats (stays the same for two consecutive seconds) or smears (slows down slightly over a longer window).

 - Different systems handle this differently.
 Google's NTP servers "smear" the leap second across a 24-hour window.
 Many financial systems pause trading during leap seconds to avoid timestamp ambiguity in transactions.
+AWS and Azure use leap smearing.
+Linux systems typically step the clock.

-4. Common Pitfalls Developers Hit
+6. Common Pitfalls Developers Hit

 Nearly every developer learns these the hard way: